 - Written risk assessments for projects will consider safeguarding risks and ways to mitigate them.

-- All participants will be interviewed by Oyster Worldwide prior to booking, to ensure they have the necessary competence for the programme.
+- All participants will be interviewed prior to booking, to ensure they have the necessary competence for the programme.
 Where the participant is under 18, the destination manager will seek evidence of their maturity and independence.

 - Parents/guardians will be asked to provide written consent if the participant is under 18 at the time of booking.

 - Parents/guardians are viewed as stakeholders and must be included in correspondence initiated by Oyster.